Unrecoverable Errors with panic

 panic!
 Macro

 panic! macro can be really helpful.
 The previous example returning the error code 2 shows how convenient panic! macro is.
-There is no need to create an array and pass it as an argument like panic function.
+There is no need to create an array and pass it as an argument like with the panic function.

 fn main() {